 Ximena Sariñana Rivera (born October 29, 1985) is a Grammy Award and Latin Grammy nominated Mexican singer-songwriter and actress.
 Sariñana’s musical career was launched in 2008 with the release of her first studio album Mediocre, an adult contemporary pop-rock/vocal jazz album that has been critically acclaimed and nominated for various awards, including two nominations in the Latin Grammy Awards of 2008.

 Ximena Sariñana Rivera was born in Guadalajara, Mexico to producer/director Fernando Sariñana and screenwriter Carolina Rivera.
 She is niece of Mexican actress Angélica Rivera and producer José Alberto Castro, brother of Verónica Castro.
 When she was 2 years old, Sariñana attended an Ella Fitzgerald concert, claiming to be the beginning of her interest in music and one of her biggest influences.
-She soon started listening to other artists such …
+She soon started listening to other …

 Pop-Culture | Posted by Emma E on 07/31/2011

 How is it that you never really appreciate someone until they’re gone?